 Evaristo lives in London with her husband, where she is Professor of Creative Writing at Brunel University London.

 Bernardine Evaristo is the author of the 2019 Booker Prize-winning novel Girl, Woman, Other.
 Her numerous other works span the genres of fiction, verse fiction, short fiction, poetry, essays, literary criticism, and radio and theatre drama.
 Other fiction titles include Mr. Loverman, Blonde Roots, and Lara.
+Her first non-fiction book, Manifesto: On Never Giving Up, will be published in 2022 by Grove Atlantic.
 Her writing is celebrated for its experimentation, daring, subversion, and challenging the myths of Afro-diasporic identities and histories.
 A staunch and longstanding activist and advocate for the inclusion of artists and writers of color, Evaristo has initiated several successful schemes to ensure increased representation in the creative industries.
 She is Professor of Creative Writing at Brunel University London.

 GIRL, WOMAN, OTHER (Fusion Novel, 2019)